Scientists Invent Giant Dishwashing Machine for Entire Human Bodies

 Rinse Cycle

-A Japanese showerhead maker called Science Co. is planning to debut what it's calling the "human washing machine of the future" at the Osaka Kansai Expo in April — and while we have no idea who the target customer might be, consider us morbidly fascinated.
+A Japanese showerhead maker called Science Co. is planning to debut what it calls the “human washing machine of the future” at the Osaka Kansai Expo in April 2026.
+While the target customer remains unclear, the concept has certainly captured widespread attention.

 Blast From the Past